stayallive/wp-sentry/readme.txt

 == Description ==
 This plugin can report PHP errors (optionally) and JavaScript errors (optionally) to Sentry and integrates with its release tracking.

 It will auto detect authenticated users and add context where possible.
-All context/tags can be adjusted using filters mentioned below.
+All context/tags can be adjusted/expanded using filters.

+_For more information and documentation have a look at the [README.md](https://github.com/stayallive/wp-sentry/blob/v3.6.0/README.md) file._

 == Installation ==
 1. Install this plugin by cloning or copying this repository to your `wp-contents/plugins` folder
 2. Configure your DSN as explained below
 2. Activate the plugin through the WordPress admin interface

+_For more information and documentation have a look at the [README.md](https://github.com/stayallive/wp-sentry/blob/v3.6.0/README.md) file._

-**Note:** this plugin does not do anything by default and has no admin interface.
-A Sentry DSN must be configured.
+**Note:** this plugin does not do anything by default and has only a admin interface to test the integration.
+A Sentry DSN must be configured in your `wp-config.php`.

 (Optionally) track PHP errors by adding this snippet to your `wp-config.php` and replace `PHP_DSN` with your actual DSN that you find in Sentry: